How To Get A Mortgage Without 2 Years Of Work History

 Why Do Lenders Prefer 2 Years Of Work History?

-The 2-year income preference comes from guidelines set by Fannie Mae and Freddie Mac.
-These government-sponsored enterprises purchase loans from private lenders to return capital to the mortgage market and expand loan availability to borrowers.
+The 2-year income preference comes from guidelines set by the major mortgage investors.
+These investors purchase loans from private lenders to return capital to the mortgage market and expand loan availability to borrowers.

-Because Fannie Mae and Freddie Mac purchase mortgage loans, they set criteria to reduce the risk of taking on these debts.
+Because investors purchase mortgage loans, they set criteria to reduce the risk of taking on these debts.
 As a result, they impose a set of criteria borrowers must meet to show they are ready to take on a mortgage.
 Fortunately, lenders can exercise some flexibility with the guidelines, such as allowing borrowers with different work histories to qualify for a mortgage.

 So, while lenders prefer 2 years of work history because it signifies financial stability, they make exceptions with other borrowers who have the financial means without the traditional 9-to-5 job.
 In these cases, a more thorough underwriting process is necessary to verify the borrower’s financial capacity for a mortgage.

-What Will Lenders Look For In Your Employment History?
+7 Things Lenders Will Look For In Your Employment History

 If you've recently changed jobs, lenders may assess the stability of your new position and industry.
 Changing jobs within the same industry can be viewed more favorably than switching to a different field where you lack experience.
 Consistency in the type of work may indicate stability.